 '''

-D= BA
+D= BAto find the product of A and B. Also try the followingD= BA

 '''

 4. You can do titillating things like calculate the determinant of a matrix; the inverse of a matrix, the eigenvalues and eigenvectors of a matrix.
 If you want to try these things